MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 04/01-MiniLab_Azure AD Seamless Single SignOn.md

 	* Contains users you want to enable for Seamless SSO.

-## Enable Azure AD Connect.
+## Enable Azure AD Connect

 Enable Seamless SSO through [Azure AD Connect](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/whatis-hybrid-identity).

 If you're doing a fresh installation of Azure AD Connect, choose the [custom installation path](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-install-custom).
-At the User sign-in page, select the Enable single sign on option.
+On the **User sign-in** page, check the **Enable single sign on option**.

 ![Azure AD Connect: User sign-in](../../Linked_Image_Files/SSO_demo_image1.png)

-If you already have an installation of Azure AD Connect, select the Change user sign-in page in Azure AD Connect, and then select Next.
+If you already have an installation of Azure AD Connect, select the **Change user sign-in** page in Azure AD Connect, and then select **Next**.

 ![Azure AD Connect: Change the user sign-in](../../Linked_Image_Files/SSO_demo_image2.png)

-Continue through the wizard until you get to the Enable single sign on page.
+Continue through the wizard until you get to the **Enable single sign on** page.
 Provide domain administrator credentials for each Active Directory forest that:

 * You synchronize to Azure AD through Azure AD Connect.